 After the on-site visit, all staff were re-trained on interpreter services provided at the facility and the process on how to obtain these services.
-Also, the facility's handbook and the postings were updated to reflect the information in Spanish on how to obtain emotional support services and any other general facility information (i.e. medical services).
-The Correctional Assistant Superintendent/PCM sent the appropriate supplemental documentation to this auditor demonstrating corrective actions had been taken with this standard prior to the submission of this report.
+Also, the facility's orientation packet and the postings were updated to reflect the information in Spanish on how to obtain emotional support services and any other general facility information (i.e. medical services).
+The Assistant Superintendent for Programs II/PCM sent the appropriate supplemental documentation to this auditor demonstrating corrective actions had been taken with this standard prior to the submission of this report.

-Based on the review of the agency policy and procedures, observations and information obtained through staff and inmate interviews, review of documentation, and the follow-up documentation, the facility has demonstrated compliance with this standard.
+Based on the review of the agency policy and procedures, observations and information obtained through staff interviews, review of documentation, and the follow-up documentation, the facility has demonstrated compliance with this standard.